Michael Goldstein, Ph.D.

 Clinical Expertise

 Dr. Goldstein uses an integrated approach to therapy, primarily drawing from cognitive behavioral therapy (CBT) and acceptance and commitment therapy (ACT).
-With foundational expertise in treating depression, anxiety, work-related stress, burnout, and life stage transitions, he also specializes in behavioral sleep medicine, mindfulness, breathing-based practices, and technology such as mobile apps and wearable devices to carefully tailor each individual’s treatment plan and boost motivation for behavior change.
+With foundational expertise in treating depression, anxiety, work-related stress, burnout, and life stage transitions, he also specializes in behavioral sleep medicine (such as CBT for insomnia, CBT-I), mindfulness, breathing-based practices, and digital therapeutics such as mobile apps and wearable devices to carefully tailor each individual’s treatment plan and boost motivation for behavior change.
+When working with elite athletes, business executives, and other high-ambition clients including high school and college students, Dr. Goldstein blends in a coaching style approach to balance accountability with mindset practices to empower clients towards their performance goals.

-Striving to bring a compassionately collaborative dynamic to clinical care, Dr. Goldstein uses a humanistic framework that is rooted in a deep understanding of each individual’s lived experience.
+Dr. Goldstein strives to cultivate a compassionate and collaborative relationship with clients, using a humanistic framework that is rooted in a deep understanding of each individual’s lived experience.
 He has been involved with organized DEI efforts including the Harvard Anti-Racism Book & Film Club and subcommittees of his professional societies, while also recognizing that some of the most important DEI advocacy happens in daily interactions.
-Dr. Goldstein is also an adoptee and welcomes working with individuals for questions or concerns related to adoption.
+Dr. Goldstein is also an adoptee and welcomes working with individuals for questions or concerns related to adoption or family identity.
+Dr. Goldstein also identifies as neurodivergent and enjoys working with clients who wish to explore neurodiversity as a lens to ‘explain the previously unexplained’ (experiences & challenges in life), and how to leverage aspects of neurodiversity to reach higher levels of performance and fulfillment.

 Training